KomodoPlatform/Documentation.rst.old/docs/source/barterDEX/MarketmakerErrors.rst

 -9998: ``"time expired for Alice_request"`` – Alice made a request that was not filled.
 The order timed out.

 -9999: ``"uuid canceled"`` – Alice made an order.
-No LP was willing to fill it.
+No Bob was willing to fill it.
 The order timed out.

 ``"error":"quote validation error"`` - The quote given by Bob is no longer valid.